timdk/mixdb/README.md

 # MixDB

-Inventory your music collection, draft and share mixes and playlists.
+Inventory and tag your music collection.
+Mark songs that go together as a sick blend and use that data to craft mixes.

-This is a learning exercise in TypeScript and Angular 2.
+Currently a world in progress.
+Implemented in Angular 2 with an IndexedDB back end provided by [Dexie.js](https://github.com/dfahlander/Dexie.js).

 Header icon made by [Madebyoliver](http://www.flaticon.com/authors/madebyoliver) from [Flaticon](http://www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)